Event compatibility tables

 When an element loses the focus.

-• Safari and Opera don’t support these events on links and/or form fields in all circumstances.
+• Firefox Mac, Safari, and Chrome sometimes don’t support these events on links and/or form fields.
+See detail page for bug descriptions.

 When a form field value changes.